AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/services.md

 # Use built-in editor services

-The Stingray editor includes several JavaScript *services* that provide helpful functions for interacting with project data, the Stingray engine, and the operating system.
-Most of the standard features built in to the Stingray editor rely on these services to carry out the editing tasks requested by the user in the UI.
+The editor includes several JavaScript *services* that provide helpful functions for interacting with project data, the engine, and the operating system.
+Most of the standard features built in to the editor rely on these services to carry out the editing tasks requested by the user in the UI.
 You can also take advantage of these same services in your custom plug-in.

 ## Standard services